 The days following the surgery, I started to wean myself off the morphine because I figured that was my ticket to go home.
 By the fourth day, I had stopped using the morphine and stayed out of the bed as much as possible so maybe I could go home.
 When the Doctor’s Assistant checked on me he mentioned that I had not been using the pain drug and I said that maybe they could let me go home now.
 He responded that he would be surprised if my Doctor would release me that early and I would probably be there for another couple of days.
 Not long after that, my Doctor along with the Assistant and a couple of other people who I guessed were students came in.
 The Doctor smiled and asked if I would like to go home.
 I said I was ready.
 That smile was the first time I had seen the Doctor smile the whole time I knew him.
 I guess Oncology is not an easy job but when there is success; that is something to smile about.

 Recovery at home was slow.
 I was home for six weeks before I could go back to work.
 After all, I was split almost in half for surgery.
-I have the foot long scar on my left side to prove that.
+I have a foot long scar on my left side to prove that.
 One time, I was the only one at home, I was walking to my bedroom when out of nowhere, I sneezed.
 I ended up on the floor in a ball because of the pain that sneeze caused.
 Wow, be sure to never sneeze again!
 Each day I would extend my daily walks around the neighborhood.
 I was getting stronger every day.

 As I look back on that experience, I see Gods hand in it; from finding the cancer early enough to get rid of it by surgery, to the people who were there for me.
 I had RCC, (Renal Cell Carcinoma) that was able to be removed with clear margins by removing part of my left kidney.
 I owe Jennifer so much for always being there for me.
 I think she only went home once during that time.

-I go back once a year for CT Scans and each year they are clear.
+I go back once a year for CT scans and each year they are clear.
 One time after seeing the Doctor for that year’s results, I was in the store at MD Anderson when I called my Mom to let her know the news.
-When I said that my scans were clear, a lady nearby said, “Praise God!”
+When I said that my scans were clear, a lady nearby said, “Praise God!”.
 I agreed.
-I recently passed my five year mark with clear scans so I am now officially a ‘Cancer Survivor’.
+I recently passed my five-year mark with clear scans so I am now officially a ‘Cancer Survivor’.

 Today, when I hear of someone who finds out that they may or may not have cancer, I can talk with them and say, ‘I have been there and understand the anxiety.
 I have been on the gurney not knowing what the next day may bring.
 With God, through Jesus Christ you too can have the peace I had.’